EpocDotFr/staticjinjaplus/README.md

   - URL rewrite for HTML files is emulated, i.e. both `/about.html` and `/about` will work
   - Custom HTTP error pages are emulated, if they are found saved as `{status code}.html` in the output directory
+  - The server will listen to both IPv4 *and* IPv6 loopback addresses if possible

 By default, you can browse your generated site at http://localhost:8080/.
 Port can be changed by setting the `SERVE_PORT` [configuration value](#configpy).